Skip to main content

 Content

 Content is the file or files attached to an asset.
 You add content by uploading in the browser or with the desktop app and CLI.
-An asset can also exist with no content yet — see Create an asset before uploading.
+An asset can also exist with no content yet — create it from its metadata first and attach files later.
+This is useful when you want to describe and register data before it’s measured, or stand up the structure of a study ahead of time.
+See Create an asset before uploading.

-Each asset can have a Markdown note — a place to document the protocol, instrument settings, caveats, or anything a future reader (including you) will want to know.
-It renders as formatted prose on the asset.
+Each asset can have a Markdown note — a place to document the protocol, instrument settings, caveats, or anything a future reader (including you) will want to know — and a Comments thread for discussion with @mentions.
+See Notes, comments & discussion for when to use each.

 Stars